melina8/ERPbasic-Project/README.md

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210675136-075d6b3f-9b8f-4578-98ea-c05398d99d05.jpg"
 width="1000" height="500"></kbd>

-With "Customer Receipt List" we are able to View the list of registered receipts for a specific duration of time that we choose on the top fields, and edit or delete a receipt by selecting the corresponding button (EDIT RECEIPT/DELETE RECEIPT).
+With the 'Customer Receipt List,' we can view a list of registered receipts for a specific duration of time that we choose.
+We can also edit or delete a receipt by selecting the receipt and pressing the corresponding buttons (EDIT RECEIPT/DELETE RECEIPT).

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210675148-981a2326-ea22-45fd-8701-d5ea6d330043.jpg"
 width="500" height="600"></kbd>

-This how it looks when we select to edit a specific receipt from the list:
+This is the appearance when we select to edit a specific receipt from the list:

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210675171-ad02f1c1-07c6-49d1-9d8e-b91ec2b97b5c.jpg"
 width="1000" height="200"></kbd>

-By selecting "Earnings" a list of all receipts appears concerning the duration of time that we choose on the top fields.
-The total amount for the selected time, is also been calculated and presented at the bottom-right field.
-We are capable of opening any receipt in an editing format either by double-clicking it or by selecting it and pressing "Open Receipt" button.
+By selecting 'Earnings,' a list of all receipts appears, concerning the duration of time that we choose.
+The total amount for the selected time is also calculated and presented at the bottom-right field.
+We are capable of opening any receipt in an editing format either by double-clicking it or by selecting it and pressing the 'Open Receipt' button.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210677141-f912472c-5283-47c2-8b50-ff7e33dd32bf.jpg"
 width="1000" height="600"></kbd>

-"Balances" can be used to review Total Costs, Total Receipts and resulted Balances for all of our customers.
+he 'Balances' feature can be used to review Total Costs, Total Receipts and resulted Balances for all of our customers.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210677895-e68a5652-464c-469e-9578-4668298bc59b.jpg"
 width="1000" height="600"></kbd>

-Additionally, "Customer Moves" shows us the moves of a particular Customer, that we choose from a list.
-It displays all Orders and Receipts from the specific customer following a dating order.
+Additionally, the 'Customer Moves' feature shows us the moves of a particular Customer, that we choose from a list.
+It displays all Orders and Receipts from the specific customer in chronological order.
 We also have the ability to open an order/receipt  from the list in an editing format, either by double-clicking it or by selecting it and pressing the "Open Order/Receipt" button.
-We can use "Refresh" button to refresh the list in case we made any changes.
-Customer balance also appears at the bottom-right field.
+We can use the 'Refresh' button to refresh the list in case we made any changes.
+The customer's balance also appears in the bottom-right field.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210677913-5ea3e6b9-a24c-429f-a793-0c4c9fdc5fbd.jpg"
 width="1000" height="600"></kbd>